paulhibbitts/test-docsify-this/docs/README.md

 <input class="myfield" type="URL" autofocus="autofocus" onfocus="this.select()" id="text" size="200px" value="https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md" /></br>
 <input class="button mybutton" style="border:none;" type="button" id="btn" value="Display as Standalone Page" onclick="openURLs(document.getElementById('text').value,false)"/> <input class="button mybutton" style="border:none;" type="button" id="btn" value="Display as Standalone Page with Table of Contents" onclick="openURLs(document.getElementById('text').value,true)"/></br>

+Entering the URL of a Markdown file into the above URL Builder, that file will be displayed as a standalone Web page in a new Browser tab.
+This URL may then be copied and shared for others to view the same page.
+The URL Builder will also automatically transform a URL to a GitHub Markdown file into the needed raw source URL (i.e. raw.githubusercontent.com).

 ## Additional Examples

 * [GitHub Training Manual Working Locally with Git file](https://github.com/githubtraining/training-manual/blob/main/docs/06_working_locally.md), displayed as a [Standalone Page with a Table of Contents](https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/githubtraining/training-manual/main/docs&homepage=06_working_locally.md&toc=true#/)